 - 11.5.7 With reference to the CRF results presented in Table 28, it is noted that two links (L4 A57 between B6034 and B6040 and L5 A57 between B6040 and A614/A1) which together provide a key link between Worksop and the A1 to the east are forecast to operate with significant stress with the addition of Local Plan development.
-Closer examination of links L4 and L5 highlight that whilst operating within capacity in the 2019 base year scenario, the future development scenario significantly increases traffic flow on this section of the A57. - 11.5.8 With reference to Figure 16 it can be seen that links L4 and L5 connect a number of key Local Plan Allocation proposals within both Worksop and Retford including two of the larger plan allocation sites; the New Garden Community (Bassetlaw Garden Village Site Reference HS13) and Apleyhead Junction, Worksop (Site Reference SEM01). - 11.5.9 Links L4 and L5 of the A57 will therefore be central to the delivery of the proposed local plan allocations and it is recommended that consideration of potential interventions on these sections of the A57 should be prioritised.
+Closer examination of links L4 and L5 highlight that whilst operating within capacity in the 2019 base year scenario, the future development scenario significantly increases traffic flow on this section of the A57. - 11.5.8 With reference to Figure 16 it can be seen that links L4 and L5 connect a number of key Local Plan Allocation proposals within Worksop and Retford including one of the larger plan allocation sites, Apleyhead Junction, Worksop (Site Reference SEM01). - 11.5.9 Links L4 and L5 of the A57 will therefore be central to the delivery of the proposed local plan allocations and it is recommended that consideration of potential interventions on these sections of the A57 should be prioritised.